rcrowther/django-modellink/README.md

 #### LinkControlWidget
 View some id data from the foreign key object. with links to Django Admin forms for the attached foreign key model.

 An alternative to the ModelChoiceField/Select display.
-Of course, you cannot change the attached model with this, but you can CRUD edit it.
+Of course, you cannot change the attached model with this, but you can CRUD edit the existing key.

 # The end
 Yep, that's it.